quasar-gfx/QUASAR-client/README.md

 ## Documentation

-__Please refer to the ☞☞ [QUASAR OpenXR documentation](https://quasar-gfx.github.io/QUASAR/openxr.html) ☜☜ for information on how to build and run this repo!__
+__Please visit the ☞☞ [QUASAR OpenXR documentation](https://quasar-gfx.github.io/QUASAR/openxr.html) ☜☜ for information on how to build and run this repo!__

 ## Citation
 If you find this project helpful for any research-related purposes, please consider citing our paper: